sourabhGavade/nagpur-marina/docs/EDGE_CASES.md

 - Timers, listeners, and active transaction tracking are removed when a transaction finishes.
 - Tablet callbacks are guarded against multiple replies.
-- A new Area, Zone, Sub-zone, Stop, or Emergency Stop command invalidates older work through a generation token.
+- A new Area, Zone, Sub-zone, Lighting, Stop, or Emergency Stop command invalidates older work through a generation token.
 - An older command cannot send stale hardware state after waiting for delayed media preparation.
 - Overriding an Area sequence with a Zone stops the old sequence loop.